Sándor Vay: Personal complications

 While he was detained, it was discovered that Vay had forged documents and that he was biologically a woman.
 During the trial, many people, including the Vay family lawyer, various members of both his and his wife's family, several editors and writers, and the Budapest city commander testified about Vay passing as a man.
-A midwife was called to make a physical examination of Vay's anatomy to determine if he was intersexed.
+A midwife was called to make a physical examination of Vay's anatomy to determine if he was intersex.
 His wife, who testified that they had consummated their marriage, also stated at trial that she had no idea that Vay was not a man, though the city commander questioned how that was possible, considering that they lived for several months in one small room.
 To resolve how Vay might have deceived women while engaged in sex, he was evaluated by C. Birnbacher, who was the Klagenfurt District Court physician, and another physician named Josch.
 Vay candidly, though reluctantly, explained to the physicians his attractions to women and described their encounters.

 Based upon the physicians' statements to the court, that Vay was an invert and unable to behave differently, the court acquitted Vay of fraud and released him without requiring him to revert to his biological sex.
 The father-in-law appealed the verdict, which was then reviewed by Theodor Meynert, a member of the medical faculty at the University of Vienna.
 Meynert concluded that Birnbacher and Josch had been duped by Vay, who was clearly anatomically a woman.
 Birnbacher answered that prior to arrest, Vay had led a typical life and did not desire to change his behavior.
 He had no history of violence, nor had his family or acquaintances felt he needed to be institutionalized.
 Birnbacher found that the masculine traits Vay exhibited were clearly a part of his identity.
 He concluded that given a family history of mental instability, Vay was predisposed to mental illness.
 Coupled with his innate inversion, Birnbacher attested that Vay could not be held responsible for his behavior.